hoang-huy123/TrafficLight_Grp_Project/README_CHANGES.md

 | T17 | Override with target 0 (all intersections) | Not yet run |
 | T18 | Pedestrian request during an active override | Not yet run |
 | T19 | Regression: T2/T3 and T11 after the refactor | Passed on target |

-## For the team to decide

-- **Pedestrian deferral during an override.** Serving pedestrians first is equally arguable.
-We should agree the reasoning before the demo rather than improvise it.
-- **Attribution.** Code added in this round is marked in the source with `[NEW - VU LUONG MINH TRIET]`, `[FIX - VU LUONG MINH TRIET]`, `[CHANGED - VU LUONG MINH TRIET]` and
-  `[WAS DEAD CODE - NOW IMPLEMENTED - VU LUONG MINH TRIET]`.
-The existing `ORIGINAL BASELINE - DAM HOANG HUY` and
-  `PROPOSED CONTRIBUTION - TRAN VO VUONG` labels are unchanged.
-Please review and confirm before submission.

-## Still outstanding

-1. Multi-node QNX (Qnet) - still one VM.
-Needs a second VM and attach points changed from `local_1` to `/net/<hostname>/local_1`.
-2. Central's broadcast is sequential and blocking, with no timeout.
-3. No coordinated railway event across I1 and I2 - one crossing, but a train currently has to be injected per intersection.
-4. Trains from both directions not distinguished (double-track corridor).
-5. Timing constants still unjustified - the brief asks for R1-R5 timing and coordination assumptions to be stated and justified.
-6. `sleep()` used rather than QNX timers (`timer_create` + `SIGEV_PULSE`, Week 6).
-7. Pulses ignored in `server_thread` (`rcvid == 0`); Week 8 handles
-   `_PULSE_CODE_DISCONNECT`.
-8. Separate train-line controller process (the brief mentions it for a full implementation).